OTBProject/OTBDocs/docs/tutorial-repeat-commands.md

  - `<flags>` are optional and change whether or not the repeat resets hourly, and what time units are used; they will be discussed [shortly](#flags).
  - `<interval>` is a non-negative integer specifying the amount of time between each execution of the command.
  - `<offset>` is a non-negative integer specifying the offset (from the beginning of each hour or from when the repeat is added; see [here](#hourly-reset) and [here](#no-reset)) before the command is run the first time.
 It can be larger than `<interval>`, although it usually will not be.
  - `<command>` is the command to be repeated, with or without accompanying arguments (it may contain spaces).
+It may be an alias as well.

 ### Flags